 Privacy & Visibility

-Every session, plan, and project you push has a privacy level and an optional expiration.
+Every session, plan, skill, and project you push has a privacy level and an optional expiration.

 Privacy levels